 Rooted Planning Group’s Irvine recommends breaking down your goals into smaller chunks so that you can feel more empowered to reach your goals.

 If you want to take a great vacation for $5,000 in 12 months, you need to set aside around $416 each month.
 For some savers, though, that can feel like a daunting task.
-Where do you get that money?
-After breaking that out into a more manageable weekly contribution of around $104, you can then evaluate your situation.
+Breaking that down into a weekly contribution of around $104 may make it seem more manageable, and you can look for ways to cut back on your spending to hit that target.

 “Identify where and how you’re spending money in a way that isn’t serving you,” Irvine says.
 “With that knowledge, you can take different actions to find the money you need to meet your goal.”